unixcharles/acme-client/README.md

 order.certificate(preferred_chain: 'IdenTrust') || order.certificate
 ```

-Note: if the specified peferred chain doesn't match an existing alternative certificate it will return `nil`.
+Note: if the specified preferred chain doesn't match an existing alternative certificate it will return `nil`.

 Learn more about the original Github issue for this client [here](https://github.com/unixcharles/acme-client/issues/186) and information from Let's Encrypt [here](https://letsencrypt.org/2019/04/15/transitioning-to-isrg-root.html).